About this Virtual Instructor Led Training (VILT)

 The final session covers emerging issues that will impact the future of PSC operations such as International Dispute Resolution, transfer of Late Life Assets, Global Climate Change, and International and Bilateral Investment Treaties and Trade Sanctions.

-After the completion of this 2-day session, participants will be able to:
+After the completion of this VILT, participants will be able to:

 - Understand the types of PSCs used by host governments to promote the exploration and development of their petroleum resources.